Heading to the North Georgia Appalachians for some exhilarating, spell-binding views as you mountain climb?

 - Boat Rock near Atlanta offers opportunities for slab and balance climbing.

-- Little Kennesaw Mountain, Morgan Falls, Blood Mountain Boulders and Shaking Rock Park all offer opportunities for mountain climbing in North Georgia.
+- Little Kennesaw Mountain, Morgan Falls, Blood Mountain Boulders and Shaking Rock Park all offer opportunities for mountain climbing in north Georgia.

-Climb Resting In A Cabin Rental
+After Climb Rest In A Cabin Rental

-Some of the advantages of your cabin rental include amenities like high-def TV; high-speed internet; soothing, relaxing hot tubs, and natural beauty as far as the eye can see.
+Some of the advantages of your cabin rental include amenities like high-definition TV; high-speed internet; soothing, relaxing hot tubs, and natural beauty as far as the eye can see.
 Enjoy!
 Click here to here to view our cabin rental options.